📋 Fencing Guides

 Grounding System Setup

-Grounding system setup for permanent installations requires careful attention because inadequate grounding causes more long-term performance problems than any other factor.
-The ground system completes the electrical circuit by providing a low-resistance return path for current after it passes through animals.
+Grounding system setup for permanent installations requires careful attention because inadequate grounding causes more l

 Wire Height & Strand Configuration